In this article, you’ll learn:

 - How to eliminate your monthly forward mortgage payment with a reverse mortgage

-- What expenses you’ll still be accountable for after eliminating your mortgage payment
+- What expenses will you still be accountable for after eliminating your mortgage payment

-- How you can still make payments without worrying about a monthly deadline
+- How can you still make payments whenever you choose

-- How to get the best deal / highest principle lending limit
+- How to get the best deal & highest principal lending limit

 One of those major questions can be:

-If I still have a traditional mortgage, I haven’t paid off yet, can I even get a reverse mortgage?
+If I still have a traditional mortgage I haven’t paid off, can I get a reverse mortgage?

-Not only can you still potentially get a reverse mortgage if you still have an outstanding traditional mortgage, but you might be surprised to learn that one of the major reasons that a senior even bothers with a reverse mortgage in the first place is to eliminate their previously-existing forward mortgage payment.
+Not only can you potentially get a reverse mortgage if you still have an outstanding traditional mortgage, but you might be surprised to learn that one of the major reasons a senior even bothers with a reverse mortgage in the first place is to eliminate their previously existing forward mortgage payment.

-A Home Equity Conversion Mortgage takes the first lien position on the property, so any other mortgages must be paid off in order to close the reverse mortgage.
+A Home Equity Conversion Mortgage takes the first lien position on the property, so any other mortgages must be paid off to close the reverse mortgage.

-The key is having enough home equity to qualify.
+The key has enough home equity to qualify.

 For some, this means a home that is paid off in full.
 For others, it may just be having a mortgage balance that is low enough relative to the value of the home.